Top 10 Things that Go Wrong with Vanagon

 Only certain tires offer the proper Load Rating to handle the weight of a Vanagon.

 After going through a set of Michelin Defenders, which didn’t have the load rating I wanted, I switched to Michelin Agilis CrossClimate in 205/65/15 with a “C” load rating.
 In 2023 I discovered that the Agilis CrossClimate was recalled.
 However, Michelin was supposed to re-release the tire by 2024.
 As of today (March 7th of 2024) it has not.
+I believe it may be available in 16-inch, but be prepared to do some cold calling to tire stores.

 What I will tell you is when, or if they become available again, get them!
 Load rating is “extremely important” with the Vanagon.
 The only advice I will offer other than that is to do your research before jumping into a set of tires.
 It can be confusing, but keep in mind that the original 14-inch setup was available with Vanagon for a reason.